-Kicking off the annual state budget process for public higher education, the Massachusetts Board of Higher Education endorsed its budget recommendations on December 11, 2018 for the fiscal year that begins on July 1, 2019.
+Kicking off the annual state budget process for public higher education, the Massachusetts Board of Higher Education endorsed its budget recommendations on January 10, 2020 for the fiscal year that begins on July 1, 2020.

 These recommendations will be considered by the Executive Office of Education and the Governor’s Office as they prepare the Governor’s Budget Recommendation for all of state government.